BSC-ES/autosubmit/docs/source/userguide/configure/index.rst

     * - ``QUEUE``
       - If given, Autosubmit will add jobs to the given queue instead of platform's default queue
     * - ``RETRIALS``
-      - Number of retrials if a job fails.
+      - Number of retries if a job fails.
 Defaults to the value given on experiment's autosubmit_<EXPID>.yml
     * - ``DELAY_RETRY_TIME``
       - Allows to put a delay between retries.
 Autosubmit will retry the job as soon as possible.
         Accepted formats are:

-        #. plain number (specify a constant delay between retrials),
+        #. plain number (specify a constant delay between retries),

         #. plus (+) sign followed by a number (the delay will steadily increase by the addition of these number of seconds)